Greenstick fracture: Diagnosis

+Greenstick fractures are usually identified with ease on X-ray of the affected limb, showing a long bone fracture that does not cut all the way through.

 Treatment

-Removable splints result in better outcomes than casting in children with torus fractures of the distal radius.
-If a person is doing better after 4 weeks, repeat X rays are not needed.
+Treatment of greenstick fractures typically begins with reduction (realigning bone segments) if the bone portions on either side of the fracture form an angle, as opposed to being straight and already aligned.
+This is followed by the application of a well-molded cast that immobilizes the joints above and below the fracture site.
+A follow-up X-ray should be performed 7-10 days after cast application, to ensure proper bone alignment and healing progression.
+Occasionally, to correct an angular deformity, more advanced techniques may be necessary to assist bone remodeling.

+Some experts recommend the use of simple splinting rather than a cast.

 Fossil record

 Evidence for greenstick fractures found in the fossil record is studied by paleopathologists, specialists in ancient disease and injury.
 Greenstick fractures (willow breaks) have been reported in fossils of the large carnivorous dinosaur Allosaurus fragilis.

 Greenstick fractures are found in the fossil remains of Lucy, the most famous specimen of Australopithecus afarensis, discovered in Ethiopia in 1974.
 Analysis of bone fracture patterns, which include a large number of greenstick fractures in the forearms, lower limbs, pelvis, thorax and skull, suggest that Lucy died from a vertical fall and impact with the ground.